Nerve Conduction Velocity

 Read the form carefully and ask questions if something is not clear.

-- Normal body temperature must be maintained before and during the procedure, as low
+Normal body temperature must be maintained before and during the procedure.
+Low body

-- Based on your medical condition, your healthcare provider may request other preparation.
+Based on your health problem, your healthcare provider may request other preparations.

 What happens during the NCV test?